Best life insurance with pre-existing medical conditions

 Yes Heart Attack 150/95 Awaiting investigations Application declined N/A

-A mistake that people often make when applying for life insurance with a pre-existing condition is going with the company that provides the cheapest initial quote.
-The cheapest company at the initial quote stage will rarely be the cheapest company once your pre-existing condition has been taken into account.
+A mistake that people often make when applying for life insurance with a pre-existing medical condition is going with the company that provides the cheapest initial quote.
+The cheapest company at the initial quote stage will rarely be the cheapest company once your pre-existing medical condition has been taken into account.
 Life insurance applications are assessed by a team of medical underwriters and the set of rules that they use to assess applications changes regularly.

 It can be difficult to know which insurance company will provide the cheapest life insurance quote once the application has been medically assessed and so you should speak to an independent life insurance specialist who can do all of the hard work for you.
 Rather than simply taking a guess or having to apply to multiple insurance companies, a specialist life insurance broker will speak to the insurance companies on your behalf and recommend the best insurance company based on your own unique circumstances.
+Often experienced life insurance brokers will know which life insurance companies to select and which ones to avoid as they have helped other life insurance customers in similar health.

 Best life insurance providers for pre-existing medical conditions